artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/playroom.markdown

 ---
 For a long time I dreamed about perfect room where I can invite my friends.
 Currently I can not affort one, but I can at least make it in virtual world.

-At the beginning I'd like make assumption that the room will perfectably fit 5-7 people.
+At the beginning I'd like make an assumption that the room will be designed to fit 5-7 people.